hobovsky/cw-lsp/README.md

 # `cw-lsp` - Language Server Integration for Codewars Code Editors

-`cw-lsp` is a Tampermonkey user script which turns Codewars code editors into Language Server Protocol clients and enriches them with some basic IDE-like functionality.
+`cw-lsp` is a browser-side extension (implemented as a Tampermonkey userscript) that turns Codewars code editors into Language Server Protocol clients and enriches them with some basic IDE-like functionality.
 It currently supports:

 - Language Server Protocol features: code completions, callable signatures, code diagnostics, documentation;
 - Languages: JavaScript, Python, PHP, Rust;